vladimirvivien/dapr-examples/README.md

 ### Verify service deployments
 You can use the `kubectl` command to verify the deployment of the different components included in the examples.

-First, ensure the Dapr components are deployed properly in the cluster:
+First, ensure the Dapr components (for the example) are deployed properly in the cluster:

 ```
 kubectl get components